 Stay away from retinyl palmitate, it’s a form of Vitamin A that can actually accelerate serious sun damage.
 Some sunscreens contain it for its anti-aging properties, but its protection against fine lines is outweighed by the damage it can do as a carcinogen.
 A good option might be a no-fragrance sunscreen for kids, if you have sensitive skin.

-Know How Much and How Often to Re-Apply
+Know How Much Sunscreen to Use and How Often to Re-Apply

 Even the most perfect SPF (that hasn’t been invented yet) or the best sunblock does not protect against the sun for more than an hour or two.
 And that includes waterproof and water-resistant varieties.
 Always re-apply about every hour or so when you’re outdoors.
 What about your moisturizer that has SPF 15?
 Unfortunately, that too will wear off after a couple of hours.
 Still, it’s better than nothing on a day to day basis.
 Experts say that we should apply the same amount of lotion that would fit in a shot glass to protect our entire bodies, and that most people don’t use enough.
 So don’t be afraid to slather it on before you head out in your swimsuit.